DSC_0218-006.JPG

 The Viking Settler Ingólfur Arnarson, Mt.
 Ingólfsfjall and Ingólfsskáli Turf Longhouse in South Iceland

-As those of you, who read my travel-blog know, then I love writing about turf houses, folklore, and the Icelandic Vikings.
+As those of you who read my travel blog know, I love writing about turf houses, folklore, and the Icelandic Vikings.
 I recently visited a replica of a Viking turf longhouse erected in honour of Iceland's first settler, Ingólfur Arnarson (844).
 It is most fittingly called Ingólfsskáli longhouse.
-In another travel-blog, I told you about the Norwegian settlers Ingólfur and his blood-brother, brother-in-law, and second cousin Hjörleifur, who arrived in Iceland together with their wives, Hallveig and Helga, in their Viking ships around the year 874.
-Top photo: Ingólfsskáli in South Icel
+In another travel blog, I told you about the Norwegian settlers Ingólfur and his blood-brother, brother-in-law, and second cousin Hjörleifur, who arrived in Iceland together with their wives, Hallveig and Helga, in their Viking ships around the year 874.
+Top photo: Ingólfsskáli in South Iceland

 Hiking on Mt.
 Hestfjall in West-Iceland - a Visit to Andakílsá River and a dip in a Hot pool